Loans

 Home Equity Loans

+Home equity loans are some of the most popular loan options for home repairs.
 Home equity loans use the value of a home to secure funding.
-Because a home is involved as an asset, having bad credit is okay—you can still get a home equity loan.
-Often a home equity loan will fall under the umbrella of home improvement loans.
-The loan amount will depend on your home’s value, income, and ability to repay a loan.
-Home equity loans are some of the most popular loan options for home repairs.
+Because a home is involved as an asset, you may still find a guaranteed home equity loan with bad credit.
+Often, a home equity loan will fall under the umbrella of home improvement loans.

 A Home Equity Line of Credit or HELOC

-Home equity lines of credit work similarly to home equity loans in that you borrow from your home’s equity.
+A home equity line of credit (HELOC) works similarly to a home equity loan in that you borrow from your home’s equity.
 Also, like home equity loans, there won’t be a focus on a minimum credit score requirement since a HELOC is a secured loan.
-Instead of focusing on credit score, lenders will pay attention to your income and ability to pay the loan.
-The main difference between a home equity loan and a line of credit is that with a HELOC, you can borrow multiple times until you hit your credit limit rather than getting a lump sum loan amount.
+Instead of focusing on your current FICO score, lenders will pay attention to your income and ability to pay the loan.

+You may wonder what does a line of credit mean?
+A line of credit means you can borrow multiple times until you hit your credit limit rather than getting a lump sum loan amount.
 A HELOC will work well if you are unsure how much you need to spend or if your expenses are split up over time.
-While a home equity loan will work better for you if you need large payment upfront.
+While a home equity loan will work better for you if you need a large payment upfront.

 Bad Credit Personal Loans

-Personal loans are some of the most versatile loan options available.
-You can find them at banks, credit unions, or online lenders.
-They can come in various amounts, interest rates, repayment terms, and be used for various expenses.
-Although a standard personal loan will be challenging with poor credit, bad credit loans are available.
-You can also look into secured loans for an easier time of approval than unsecured personal loans.
 Like a home equity loan, a personal loan is also often categorized as a home improvement loan or may be called a personal home improvement loan.
 With these loans, you’ll likely repay your loan in fixed monthly payments.

-Consider Adding a Cosigner or Co-borrower for Easier Approval With Bad Credit
+Consider Adding a Co-Signer or Co-Borrower for Easier Approval With Bad Credit

-With bad credit, it can be tough to get approval in general, and even with approval, a single loan may not be enough funds to cover the cost of your expenses.
-The good news is that adding a cosigner or co-borrower to your loan can help increase your chances of approval and a higher loan amount.
-A cosigner can be added to your loan as security for the lender.
-If you don’t pay back the loan, the cosigner will need to.
+A co-signer can be added to your loan as security for the lender.
+If you don’t pay back the loan, the co-signer will need to.
 While a co-borrower will be equally responsible for repayment from the get-go.
 If you own a home with another person, it will make sense to add them as a co-borrower.
-Keep in mind that your cosigner and co-borrower will need good credit and income to be helpful.
+Keep in mind that your co-signer and co-borrower will need good credit and income to be helpful.

-Loans From the Federal Housing Administration
+Loans From the Federal Housing Administration (FHA)

 If you don’t have a ton of equity in your home, you can look into an FHA Title I loan.
 With an FHA Title I Loan, the government will provide security to your lender.
 And so, for loans under $7,500, you won’t need a cosigner, and the loan can be an unsecured loan even with bad credit.
 These loans can cover all kinds of home improvement projects and additions, including appliances and exterior or interior projects.